majnun917/linear-stats/README.md

  x is the value of independence,
  a the coefficent or estimated slope and
  b is estimated intercept.
-And r notatiopn of Pearson Correlation Coefficent in the range [-1, 1]
+And r notation of Pearson Correlation Coefficent in the range [-1, 1]

 ## Usage
 1- Clone the repository